Eli Giannini: Past experiences

 During her time in Rome, Giannini was educated on how design and art enriches life and wellbeing.
 Giannini considers the education system being different in Rome, as it allows a more in-depth experience of your chosen field at an earlier age, than the teaching system she found after her arrival in Australia.
 Completing her early stages of study in Rome, Giannini didn't start her involvement in art and architecture until after her move to Australia, completing her undergraduate Architectural degree in 1983 at RMIT University, Melbourne.
 In 1993 after her first 10 years in a practice, Giannini furthered her thinking through research, following her enrollment in a Masters of Urban Design where she completed a thesis entitled 'Metro-scape'.

 Years on, she started working alongside well-known artists such as Neil Taylor (Icon Pavilions) and Matthew Johnson (Glenroy Community Centre).
 Giannini also started a number of successful collaborations with Sue Buchanan, who had a background of both Architecture and Fine Arts.
 Working together they created sculptures that had won multiple awards.
 Giannini became associated with professional organizations some of which she is still a part of.
-From 2000-2002, Giannini had the position of a University Council member at RMIT University and was a Director of RMIT training.
+From 2000 to 2002, Giannini had the position of a University Council member at RMIT University and was a Director of RMIT training.
 During her time on the University Council, Giannini was also on the Building Committee, giving her the position as the chair of RMIT School of Architecture and Design – Program Advisory Committee.
-From her time in 2002-2004, Giannini handled a number of committees and task forces including her position being appointed as President of the Victorian Chapter of the Australian Institute of Architects.
+From her time in 2002–2004, Giannini handled a number of committees and task forces including her position being appointed as President of the Victorian Chapter of the Australian Institute of Architects.
 She sits on the Australian Institute of Architects' National Gender Equity Committee and also a Member of the 'Room to Create' Committee City of Yarra.

 In 2023 Giannini was appointed a Member of the Order of Australia (AM) for significant service to architecture, and to the arts.